Ultra-light axions and the kinetic Sunyaev-Zel'dovich Effect: ULA structure formation

-The sole term on the left-hand-side and last term on the right-hand side of Eq.~(\ref{eom:gexact_euler}) arise from terms of the form $dp/d\eta$ in the standard Euler momentum-conservation equation.
-The $1^{\rm st}$ term on the right-hand side of Eq.~(\ref{eom:gexact_euler}) corresponds to the redshifting of non-relativistic momentum in an expanding Friedmann-Robertson-Walker background.
+The sole term on the left-hand side and last term on the right-hand side of Eq.~(\ref{eom:gexact_euler}) arise from terms of the form $dp/d\eta$ in the standard Euler momentum-conservation equation.
+The first term on the right-hand side of Eq.~(\ref{eom:gexact_euler}) corresponds to the redshifting of nonrelativistic momentum in an expanding Friedmann-Robertson-Walker background.
 The second term on the right-hand side of Eq.~(\ref{eom:gexact_euler}) represents the impact of pressure gradients on fluid velocities.

 In addition to the EOS parameter $w_{a}$, fluid perturbation evolution is governed by the adiabatic sound speed

 In terms of GDM variables, the ULA contributions to the $00$ and trace of the $ii$ Einstein equations are